-A coupe were having trouble communicating.
-They loved each other and had been together for many years, However recently they seemed to be getting irritated with each other and having misunderstandings.
+A couple was having trouble communicating.
+They loved each other and had been together for many years, however recently they seemed to be getting irritated with each other and having misunderstandings.

 She said " You don't seem to be excited about fish and chips on Thursday nights anymore, you don't even say, how nice of you to make this again.

 He replies" You have been making this dinner for me for 30 years I didn't think I had to thank you every time"